-Set up DKIM and SPF
+Set up DKIM and DMARC

 In this section

-Why set up DKIM and SPF?
+Why set up DKIM and DMARC? |

-Access DKIM / SPF configuration
+Access DKIM / DMARC configuration |

-Why set up DKIM and SPF?
+Why set up DKIM and DMARC?

 Major mail servers such as Gmail, Outlook, or Yahoo pay special attention to whether the sender's identity has been previously verified when deciding whether to send a message to the inbox or spam folder.
 If these anti-spam filters are not configured, your shipping could end up in the spam folder.